-Your probably not going to become an overnight millionaire, but I did make $80 out of it. $80 isn’t much, but its pretty good when you consider that was only about 30 minutes work I did a few months ago sketching/editing on Microsoft Paint and then uploading the design using my laptop (whilst sitting on the comfy couch watching Netflix and drinking a few glasses of red wine).
+You’re probably not going to become an overnight millionaire, but I did make $80 out of it. $80 isn’t much, but it’s pretty good when you consider that was only about 30 minutes of work I did a few months ago sketching/editing on Microsoft Paint and then uploading the design using my laptop (whilst sitting on the comfy couch watching Netflix and drinking a few glasses of red wine).

-To be honest, my designs were pretty crap but I just wanted to trial and see how it works.
-I will definitely be getting back into some more t shirt design when I have more time
+To be honest, my designs were pretty crap but I just wanted to try and see how it works.
+I will definitely be getting back into some more t-shirt design when I have more time.

-Long ago I have done ‘contracting work’ using outsourcing software, such as upwork and fivr.
+Long ago I have done ‘contracting work’ using outsourcing software, such as Upwork and Fiverr.
 I’m not terribly proud to admit this, but I essentially helped people complete their school and college assignments for money.

-Most of my students did great, and between me helping them to learn and setting them extra assignments as well as helping them complete their homework brought them from a failing grades right up to a (nicely not suspicious) B-.
-Any higher and I figured the teacher would cotton on I was doing their homework ?
+Most of my students did great, and between me helping them to learn and setting them extra assignments as well as helping them complete their homework brought them from failing grades right up to a (nicely not suspicious) B-.
+Any higher and I figured the teacher would cotton on I was doing their homework?

 Whilst I don’t tutor these specific subjects at the moment, I’ve been focusing more on aviation coaching/mentoring.
 Tutoring was a great way to get some fast and easy cash for me in the past, but it is still money for time and I am transitioning to more passive styles of income these days.